 With this model, organizations only pay for the space, power, and resources they need in an already built and maintained environment.
-Details like staffing, security, network diversity, and even special compliance standards like PCI DSS are also handled by the provider.
+The provider handles details like staffing, security, network diversity, and even special compliance standards like PCI DSS.
 Under the CapEx model, these elements would cost the organization much more to implement and maintain.

-Because data center users are tapping into the provider’s infrastructure, scaling on an as-needed basis is much simpler and cost effective than trying build to scale.
+Because data center users are tapping into the provider’s infrastructure, scaling on an as-needed basis is much simpler and cost-effective than trying to build to scale.
 When growth is necessary, the infrastructure is in place and just needs to be tapped into.
-If need decreases, the infrastructure that is sitting unused didn’t cost your organization CapEx and doesn’t negatively impact the overall ROI.
+If the need decreases, the infrastructure that is sitting unused didn’t cost your organization CapEx and doesn’t negatively impact the overall ROI.

-Outsourcing the data center is also beneficial for those Enterprises that are adopting a Hybrid Cloud strategy (combining private and public clouds).
-According to the Cloud Computing Trends: 2019 State of the Cloud Survey, 28% of surveyed companies leverage a hybrid cloud approach.
-Opting for an OpEx based colocation model, users are easily able to maintain their private cloud connectivity and have immediate low-latency, high-bandwidth access to public cloud providers.
+Outsourcing the data center is also beneficial for those enterprises that are adopting a hybrid cloud strategy (combining private and public clouds).
+According to the State of the Cloud Survey, 28% of surveyed companies leverage a hybrid cloud approach.
+Opting for an OpEx-based colocation model, users are easily able to maintain their private cloud connectivity and have immediate low-latency, high-bandwidth access to public cloud providers.

 - Evaluating and selecting the right provider

 - Selecting a specific location and facility

 - Working with the provider to design an environment to your specifications